 Tehillah/Psalm 94:19 “When anxiety was great within me, Your comforts delighted my being.”

-The Psalmist in Tehillah/Psalm 94 is expressing the comfort of the recovering breath of Elohim that he delighted in, while dwelling in the midst of a wicked and corrupt people!
+The Psalmist, in Tehillah/Psalm 94, is expressing the comfort of the recovering breath of Elohim that he delighted in, while dwelling in the midst of a wicked and corrupt people!

-Do you delight in the comforts of Elohim that He brings to us through His word that strengthens our being?
+Do you delight in the comforts of Elohim, that He brings through His word that strengthens your being?.

-The Hebrew root verb used in Tehillah/Psalm 94:19 for ‘delighted’ is שָׁעַע sha’a – Strong’s H8173 which means, ‘take joy in, delight in, have a feeling or attitude of taking pleasure in, having fondness for an object’.
+The Hebrew root verb that is used in Tehillah/Psalm 94:19 for ‘delighted’ is שָׁעַע sha’a – Strong’s H8173 which means, ‘take joy in, delight in, have a feeling or attitude of taking pleasure in, having fondness for an object’.

-This verb is also used in:
+This verb שָׁעַע sha’a – Strong’s H8173 is also used in:

 Tehillah/Psalm 119:16 “I delight myself in Your laws; I do not forget Your word.”

-As Dawiḏ meditated on the orders and ways of Elohim he expresses how he delights himself in the laws and takes great pleasure in them, having a proper attitude toward them! .
+As the psalmist meditated on the orders and ways of Elohim, he expressed how he delighted himself in the laws and took great pleasure in them, having shown a proper attitude toward them! .

 Tehillah/Psalm 119:70 “Their heart has become like fat, without feeling; I have delighted in Your Torah.”

 Does the Torah give you great pleasure and do you have great fondness and delight for it?
-Or has your heart become calloused by the worries of this age and the deceit of wealth that chokes out the Word and renders one fruitless?
+Or, has your heart become calloused by the worries of this age and the deceit of wealth that chokes out the Word, rendering one fruitless?.

 Yeshayahu/Isaiah 6:10 “Make the heart of this people fat, and their ears heavy, and shut their eyes; lest they see with their eyes, and hear with their ears, and understand with their heart, and shall turn and be healed.”

-What in essence is being said here is that those who have not delighted in יהוה and His Torah, and have shut their eyes to the Truth are given over to their own evil that they have delighted in.
+What, in essence, is being said here, is that those who have not delighted in יהוה and His Torah, and have shut their eyes to the Truth are given over to their own evil that they have delighted in.

-Understanding our need to be delighting ourselves in יהוה, His Torah and the comforting breath of His Word, we recognise that this verb teaches us that our delight in Him must express an intensive and intentional action of seeking Him and continually doing so, lest our eyes become smeared shut by deceit!
+Understanding our need to be delighting ourselves in יהוה, His Torah and the comforting breath of His Word, we recognise that this verb teaches us that our delight in Him must express an intensive and intentional action of seeking Him and continually doing so, lest our eyes become smeared shut by deceit!.